Photoinduced Hund excitons in the breakdown of a two-orbital Mott insulator: Results for the photodynamics

-The physics of the photogeneration of excitons somehow resembles the situation in a slightly doped two-dimensional AFM.
+The physics of photogeneration of Hund excitons somehow resembles the situation in a slightly doped two-dimensional AFM.
 There, the holon is trapped in a linear potential created by the AFM background~\cite{Dagotto94}.
-The excitons reported here can also be related to the dynamics of excitations in spin ladders with AFM intra-chain and FM rung exchanges.
-There, a singlet propagates in a liquid of triplet states due to a confining potential that hinders strings of misaligned spins.
-Similar confinement features between holes owed to an interplay of superexchange and delocalization were explored in a two-band Hubbard Hamiltonian~\cite{Khaled09}.
-In the two-orbital case considered here, the holon couples locally to the doublon (both having different orbital character) in order to minimize $V_{\rm excitons}(x)$ so that the AFM background established by Hund's coupling and superexchange is minimally disturbed, see Fig.~\ref{fig:confPot}.
+Similar confinement features between holes owed to an interplay of superexchange and delocalization were explored in a two-band Hubbard model~\cite{Khaled09}.
+In the case considered here, holon and doublon couple locally in different orbitals in order to minimize $V_{\rm excitons}(x)$ so that the AFM established by Hund's coupling and superexchange is minimally disturbed.
+The effect of confinement of spinons, via a linear potential induced by interchain coupling, has been observed experimentally in the spin systems $\mathrm{XCo_2V_2O_8}$ ($\mathrm{X = Ba, Sr}$)~\cite{Grenier15,Bera17,Faure17}.
+The confinement occurs in the spin channel between different chains; in our case it appears in the charge channel between different orbitals.

-The effect of confinement, or binding, of two fractional excitations has been observed experimentally in the spin systems $\mathrm{XCo_2V_2O_8}$ ($\mathrm{X = Ba, Sr}$)~\cite{Grenier15,Bera17,Faure17}.
-These quantum magnets can be understood as weakly coupled spin chains with finite anisotropy.
-Using neutron scattering techniques, the dynamics in such systems was interpreted in terms of spinons interacting via a linear potential induced by inter-chain coupling, which forces them to form a bound state, leading to spinon confinement~\cite{Grenier15,Bera17,Faure17}.
-In the case considered in our work, the confinement occurs not in the spin channel between different chains but in the charge channel between different orbitals, leading to the formation of Hund excitons as discussed in the previous paragraphs.

-The experimental detection of Hund excitons can be accomplished, for example, in a pump and probe (time-resolved reflectivity) setup, by registering the evolution of the optical conductivity as a function of both energy and delay time.
-A resulting midgap or midband state, depending on the values of $U/W_\gamma$ and $J/U$, should be detected between an optical band of unbounded doublon-holon pairs and a precursor of the Drude peak at zero frequency.
+The experimental detection of Hund excitons can be accomplished, for example, in a pump-probe (time-resolved reflectivity) setup, by registering the evolution of the optical conductivity as a function of both energy and delay time.
+A resulting midgap or midband state, depending on $U/W$ and $J/U$, should be detected between an optical band of unbounded doublon-holon pairs and a precursor of the Drude peak.
 (There might be multiparticle absorption bands at higher energies that are not relevant to the analysis here.)
-Such a midgap/midband peak will correspond to the excitons analyzed here.
-Material candidates where these excitons could be observed are some perovskite oxides, in particular manganites or nickelates.
-The relevant physics in those systems should be that of two orbitals.
+Such midgap/midband peak will correspond to the excitons analyzed here.
+These excitons could be observed in oxide perovskites, such as manganites and nickelates, where two orbitals are needed for their description.